uibcdf/BiFrEE/.github/CONTRIBUTING.md

 # How to contribute

-We welcome contributions from external contributors, and this document describes how to merge code changes into this pyunitwizard.
+We welcome contributions from external contributors, and this document describes how to merge code changes into this bifree.

 ## Getting Started